 Certain chickens will guard the feeders and this means some hens can not eat.

 As a guideline you will need one feeder and one waterer for every ten chickens.

 This will ensure they can all get food and water and help reduce feather picking and loss.

 As you can see there are several causes of feather loss in your flock.
-Fortunately most of the time the cause will be either be molting, mating or parasites.
+Fortunately most of the time the cause will either be molting, mating or parasites.

 The key to controlling many of these problems is good housekeeping.

 Keep the coop as clean as possible, give them adequate feed and fresh water.

 Also if you can, then let them free range.
 Whilst free ranging your hens will pick up many supplements for their diet – it also lets them dust bath which can help prevent feather loss.

 Although there is no perfect solution to every situation we hope we have given you the necessary information to troubleshoot feather loss in your flock.

 Let us know in the comments section below if you have any questions about feather loss in your flock…